 St Pauls CE Primary School

 The Headteacher who has the ultimate responsibility for safeguarding is Miss A Lee

 In their absence, the authorised member of staff is Ms J Power

 KEY SCHOOL STAFF & ROLES

-Name Role Location and/or
+Name Role Location and/or Contact Phone Number

-Contact Phone

-Number

 Ms J Cyprys TA/Family 01613595316

 Ms J Power SAH/SENDco/DSL

-Miss M Bailey DSL •
+Miss M Bailey DSL

-Miss V Maloney (mat leave) DSL
+Miss E Tilzey DSL -AH

-NAMED GOVERNOR for Safeguarding & Prevent Contact Phone Number/Email Ms A Saleem 01613595316
+NAMED GOVERNOR for Safeguarding & Prevent Contact Phone

+Number/Email

+Doctor R Belton 01613595316

-Summary of document
+Summary of safeguarding procedures

-Our procedure if there is a concern about child welfare or safeguarding is:-'Never Do Nothing - Do the basic things well'
+Our procedure if there is a concern about child welfare or safeguarding is: 'Never Do Nothing - Do the basic things well'

-• All staff have a responsibility to respond to disclosures by children or other concerns and pass these concerns on to the DSL immediately as outlined in 5.3.

-• Complete a note of concern either immediately or asap depending on level of need and discuss with a DSL.
-This information will be recorded on CPOMS by a DSL.

-• Concerns relating to marks or injuries should be recorded on a 'Body Map' outline which should be scanned and uploaded to CPOMS.
+- All staff have a responsibility to respond to disclosures by children or other concerns and pass these concerns on to the DSL immediately as outlined in 5.3. - Complete a note of concern either immediately or asap depending on level of need and discuss with a DSL.
+This information will be recorded on CPOMS by a DSL. do not leave the building without this being shared. - Concerns relating to marks or injuries should be recorded on a 'Body Map' outline which should be scanned and uploaded to CPOMS.

-It is vital that staff do not:

-• dismiss concerns or disclosures as insignificant, they may provide a vital link to other information.

-• keep such concerns to themselves.

-• promise secrecy to children or adults making disclosures but reassure them that information will be shared appropriately and confidentially Staff are made aware that it is unacceptable for any member of staff to keep such concerns to themselves, including concerns about the conduct of another member of staff.
+It is vital that staff do not: - dismiss concerns or disclosures as insignificant, they may provide a vital link to other information. - keep such concerns to themselves. - promise secrecy to children or adults making disclosures but reassure them that information will be shared appropriately and confidentially Staff are made aware that it is unacceptable for any member of staff to keep such concerns to themselves, including concerns about the conduct of another member of staff.

 Passing on concerns